parthkapila/parthkapila/README.md

 Currently, I'm working as a data scientist at the Krenicki Center for BA & ML, where I apply machine learning and automation to solve real-world problems.
 Recently, I collaborated with non-profit organizations such as Girl Scouts of Central Indiana and Indy Reads to deliver impactful projects that solved their challenges.

-My current/recent projects include developing an AI-powered smart CRM with MCP capabilities, benchmarking multi-agent communication structures using CrewAI & LangChain, and revamping+scaling a sales forecasting platform.
+My current/recent projects include developing an AI-powered smart CRM with MCP capabilities, constructing multi-agent LLM systems using CrewAI & LangChain, and revamping+scaling a sales forecasting platform using Python and PostgreSQL.

 Feel free to explore my profile and reach out if you want to connect or collaborate!